-Figure \ref{fig:steepening} also reveals the generation of high-frequency precursor waves, likely formed by a synchrotron maser \cite{sazanov73,Hoshino_1992,Gallant_1992,lyubarsky2006,iwamoto2017,iwamoto2018,plotnikov2019}.
-It is seen only in the leading shock, at $x\,=\,0.475\,\mathcal{R}_0$ in Fig.~\ref{fig:steepening}(c.1-3).
-The reason why the trailing shock does not generate a precursor wave is the high temperature of the upstream plasma caused by the passage of the leading shock (see panel c.3 in Fig. \ref{fig:steepening}); the synchrotron maser operates efficiently only when the thermal spread of emitting particles is sufficiently small \cite{babu2020}.
+Figure \ref{fig:steepening} also reveals the generation of high-frequency precursor waves, identified earlier in planar shocks under somewhat different conditions \cite{sazanov73,Hoshino_1992,Gallant_1992,lyubarsky2006,iwamoto2017,iwamoto2018,plotnikov2019}.
+Its emission mechanism is yet unresolved \footnote{In previous publications, the generation of the precursor wave has been attributed to the synchrotron maser instability.
+To us, the fact that the spectrum of this wave exhibits sharp harmonics associated with the distance between the solitons (Fig. \ref{fig:spectrum}) suggests that the emission mechanism may actually be different.}.
+This wave is seen only as high-frequency modulation in the leading shock, at $x\,\gtrsim\,0.475\,\mathcal{R}_0$ in Fig.~\ref{fig:steepening}(a.3).
+The reason why the trailing shock does not generate a precursor wave is the high temperature of the upstream plasma caused by the passage of the leading shock (see panel c.3 in Fig. \ref{fig:steepening}), consistent with earlier findings \cite{babu2020}.
 We emphasize that under realistic conditions, fast cooling of the shocked plasma, which can change the conditions at the trailing shock, is anticipated \cite{beloborodov23} but ignored in the present analysis.
-To elucidate the basic features of the shock structure and the precursor wave, we present in Fig. \ref{fig:shock} an enlarged view of the immediate shock vicinity.
+We further note that even if the background plasma is preheated, the strong decompression of the accelerated plasma ahead of the leading shock will likely lead to rapid adiabatic cooling that will enable generation of the precursor wave.
+To elucidate the basic features of the shock structure and the precursor wave, we present in Fig. \ref{fig:shock} an enlarged view of the immediate shock vicinity, around $x\,\simeq\,0.475\,\mathcal{R}_0$ in Fig.~\ref{fig:steepening}(a).
 We identify a (double) soliton-like structure \citep{Alsop_1988}, where the particle distribution forms a semicoherent cold ring in momentum space (see c.3 in the bottom panel of Fig. \ref{fig:shock}).
-A similar structure has been reported earlier for infinite planar shocks~\cite{plotnikov2019}.
+A similar structure has been reported earlier for infinite planar s hocks~\cite{plotnikov2019}.
 The precursor wave is dominated by a linearly polarized X-mode that propagates superluminaly against the upstream plasma.
-We also identified a precursor O-mode (Fig. \ref{fig:spectrum}), which is considerably weaker than the X-mode and seems unimportant.